-Eating Tex Mex food is an absolute favorite in my family, and I am sure it goes for most families.
+Eating Tex-Mex food is an absolute favorite in my family, and I am sure it goes for most families.
 There’s a huge variety of ingredients and toppings, and you can pick whatever you like and skip what you don’t like.
-But what is the quintessential condiment that you cannot miss in your Tex Mex dinner?
+But what is the quintessential condiment that you cannot miss in your Tex-Mex dinner?
 Salsa, of course.
-This is my amazingly easy recipe for homemade salsa.
+This is my amazingly easy homemade salsa recipe.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe